 Q2.
 I am taking an online or remote synchronous course.
 How do I know if my internet speed or connectivity will work for this class?
 What is the recommended technology to use to be successful in this class?

 We recommend a reliable home computer and high-speed internet, especially for remote synchronous coursework.
 Since you will need to be online for live lectures as well as have access to Canvas, our Learning Management System, reliable internet is a requirement.
 If your home doesn’t have internet access, there are many places in the County with free WiFi access.
 We keep an up-to-date listing of these locations on our website.
-If you need to borrow a laptop, please contact the Dean of Students.
+If you need to borrow a laptop, please contact the IT Help Desk.

 Q3.
 I am taking a Remote Synchronous (RSYNC) class.
 Can I do this completely on my phone using my data?